-Maple & Walnut Sweet Potato Casserole simple, easy yet delicious Paleo friendly Maple Walnut Sweet Potato Casserole for the Thanksgiving win.
-Guys not only is this dish very easy to make, you can also prep it ahead of time to bake the day of.
-It also has simple, easy ingredients.
-I want to simplify the process as much as possible for some dishes because I always end up making too many.
-I also don’t want to have to but 150,000 ingredients, I want to be able to use ingredients I mostly have on hand, yet I want to make clean healthy dishes.
+Maple & Walnut Sweet Potato Casserole is simple, easy, yet delicious.
+Paleo-friendly Maple Walnut Sweet Potato Casserole for the Thanksgiving win.
+Guys, not only is this dish straightforward to make, but you can also prep it ahead of time to bake the day of.
+It also has simple, accessible ingredients.
+I want to simplify the process as much as possible for some dishes because I always make too many.
+I also don't want to have to buy 150,000 ingredients; I want to be able to use ingredients I mostly have on hand, yet I want to make clean, healthy dishes.

 How to make Maple and Walnut Sweet Potato Casserole:

-Start by peeling, cubing and boiling your sweet potatoes on low for about 20 minutes until they are fork tender.
-Once done drain, and add to a mixing bowl with your dairy free milk, ghee, sea salt, black pepper and cinnamon.
-Side note: for plain mashed potatoes I use cashew because it really gives it a creamy flavor.
-For the Mashed Sweet Potatoes I don’t notice a difference in taste between cashew milk and Nutpods.
-With a hand mixer mix until everything is nice a smooth.
-Add the mashed sweet potatoes to a 9 by 9 backing dish, or whatever dish you prefer.
-In a separate bowl mix cinnamon, walnuts and maple syrup.
+Start by peeling, cubing, and boiling your sweet potatoes on low for about 20 minutes until they are fork-tender.
+Once done, drain and add to a mixing bowl with your dairy-free milk, ghee, sea salt, black pepper, and cinnamon.
+Side note: I use cashew for plain mashed potatoes because it has a creamy flavor.
+I don't notice a difference in taste between cashew milk and Nutpods for the mashed sweet potatoes.
+With a hand mixer, mix until everything is nice and smooth.
+Add the mashed sweet potatoes to a 9x9 baking dish or whatever dish you prefer.
+In a separate bowl, mix cinnamon, walnuts, and maple syrup.
 Top the mashed sweet potatoes with the walnut mixture.
 Bake at 350°F for 25 minutes.

-We love Cinnamon Sweet Potatoes, it is an easy side dish and adding a little bit of cinnamon is a great way to change it up.
-Maple & Walnut Sweet Potato Casserole has become a go to side dish when we have pork, especially in the wintertime.
+We love Cinnamon Sweet Potatoes; it is an easy side dish, and adding a little cinnamon is a great way to change it.
+Maple & Walnut Sweet Potato Casserole has become a go-to side dish when we have pork, especially in the wintertime.
 I love taking a healthy side dish and giving it a sweet twist (candied butternut squash), especially for Thanksgiving!
-I feel like you have such an abundance of savory flavors you need a little sweet in there too and you can't go wrong with maple syrup/cinnamon and walnuts.
+You have so many savory flavors that you need a little sweetness in there, too, and you can't go wrong with maple syrup/cinnamon and walnuts.
 Not to mention, it goes GREAT with Turkey.

 - Total Time: 55 mins